 You can send out a questionnaire ahead of time to your guest to find out more about them.
 Also, you can check if there is anything they would like to discuss specifically.
 Once you have that information in front of you, note down a few open-ended questions to allow your guest to elaborate on the topic.
 Stick to open questions rather than closed yes/no questions to let the conversation flow more naturally.

-You can even take this strategy one step further and send the guest a list of questions before the interview, or see if you can schedule a short chat to break the ice and get any housekeeping out of the way.
 If you can make your guest as comfortable as possible, it will not only show in the podcast episode, but also make the interview fun and authentic.

 Structure Your Show